lightstep/opentelemetry-prometheus-sidecar/README.md

       - '*'
 ```

-To enabled leader election, set the argument flag  `--leader-election.enabled`.
+After to the service account permissions are set up, set the argument flag  `--leader-election.enabled` on the prometheus sidecar.

 To change the namespace used for the leadership election lease, set `--leader-election.k8s-namespace=LEADER-ELECTION.K8S-NAMESPACE`.